-"Many small businesses think they can fly under the radar with some of the bigger federal labor laws," said Ashley Kaplan, senior employment law attorney for the HRdirect family of brands, including PosterTracker.com.
+"Many small businesses think they can fly under the radar with some of the bigger federal labor laws," said Ashley Kaplan, a senior labor and employment law attorney.
 "But the truth is, the labor law umbrella covering businesses is extensive, and every employer needs to be aware."

-FMLA and employee leave.
 The Family and Medical Leave Act (FMLA) is a commonly misunderstood employment law.
 Private-sector employers with 50 or more employees are required to grant eligible workers up to 12 weeks of job-protected, unpaid leave for certain family and medical reasons during a 12-month period.
+[Want to learn more about FMLA?
+Read our compliance guide here.]

 "In addition to very specific requirements regarding coverage and eligibility, the FMLA prohibits employers from interfering with, preventing or denying any rights provided by the law," Kaplan told Business News Daily.
 "It's important to understand the nuances."

-Kaplan noted that employers can help reduce employee abuse of the FMLA by thoroughly examining the reasons for leave through an employee request form and mandatory medical certifications.
-In doing so, companies should determine whether an employee's absence qualifies under FMLA guidelines.
+Employers also play a role in reducing employee abuse of the FMLA, Kaplan said, and can do so by closely examining the reasons employees give to justify their leave through an employee request form and mandatory medical certifications.
+By doing so, employers can determine whether an employee's absence meets the standards for FMLA leave set out under the law.

-The National Labor Relation Board's aggressive approach to social media policies in the workplace has proven problematic for employers, Kaplan said.
+The National Labor Relations Board's aggressive approach to social media policies in the workplace has proven problematic for employers in the past, Kaplan said.
 Although most employers have limited what employees may post on Facebook or Twitter, such efforts can get companies in trouble if the rules interfere with Section 7 of the NLRA.
 Kaplan advised employers to carefully craft their social media policies, and perhaps even seek legal counsel to ensure they aren't restricting permitted online activity.

-OFCCP and newly expanded affirmative action requirements.
-In September 2013, the Department of Labor's Office of Federal Contract Compliance Programs (OFCCP) issued two new rules to strengthen discrimination protections for veterans and individuals with disabilities: the Vietnam Era Veterans' Readjustment Assistance Act (VEVRAA) and Section 503 of the Rehabilitation Act.
-Effective March 24, 2014, the affirmative action requirements for covered federal contractors and subcontractors include measurable hiring targets, as well as new record-keeping and data-tracking obligations.
+In 2013, the Department of Labor's Office of Federal Contract Compliance Programs (OFCCP) issued two new rules to strengthen discrimination protections for veterans and individuals with disabilities: the Vietnam Era Veterans' Readjustment Assistance Act (VEVRAA) and Section 503 of the Rehabilitation Act.
+The affirmative action requirements for covered federal contractors and subcontractors went into effect in 2014 and include measurable hiring targets, as well as record-keeping and data-tracking obligations.

 Contractors must now strive to achieve an "aspirational utilization goal" for hiring qualified individuals with disabilities: 7 percent of the total workforce for contractors with 100 or fewer employees, or 7 percent for each job group for larger employers.
 The OFCCP also requires contractors to establish hiring benchmarks for protected veterans.